-While she's more of nuisance than a villain, it's hard not to feel bad for Aynsley, especially since she was an innocent bystander.
+While she's more of a nuisance than a villain, it's hard not to feel bad for Aynsley, especially since she was an innocent bystander.

 You can't help but feel a little sorry for Vic, even if he brings most of the crap that happens to him on himself.

 Probably more than a few fans were upset to see Dr. Leekie go, although that might be as much a testament to the acting skill of Matt Frewer as to people's actual opinions of the character.

 Alternate Character Interpretation: All over the place, both in-universe and out.
 Specifically, the show involves a mystery where no one knows whom to trust.
 A few characters who seemed trustworthy turned out to be traitors; a few characters who seemed like traitors turned out to be trustworthy; other characters flip-flop between the two.
 The motivations of most characters remain unclear, as do the extends of someone's involvement in their particular conspiracy- if they actually are involved.
 Many people have lied about their identities and personal histories for a number of different reasons; other people have been lied to and don't really understand what's going on.
 And we're only scratching the surface of either conspiracy.

 And then when we find out that there's a third conspiracy involving the military in the series two finale, that just adds another layer of second-guessing to everyone's motivations.

 Award Snub: Tatiana Maslany was criminally overlooked by the 2013 Primetime Emmys.
 Not even a nomination!

 She did get nominated for a 2014 Golden Globe, but lost to Robin Wright.

 And then, after another year of glowing reviews, many of them talking about how badly she was snubbed and how much she deserved the Emmy, she wasn't nominated in 2014 either.